 The Welsh Government's "Beyond Recycling" strategy provides local authorities with clear direction that the emphasis on positive waste management and the move towards a circular economy starts with ensuring that items are kept in use for as long as possible.
-This is achieved by adopting the waste hierarchy of reusing, repurposing or repairing items as the first option before choosing recycling or disposal.
+This is achieved by adopting the waste hierarchy of reusing, repurposing or repairing items as the first option before choosing to recycle or dispose of them.

-To embed this principle in council policy, options have been considered as to how to deliver a service where items deemed as waste are intercepted or diverted at the point of disposal and directed back to reuse.
+To embed this principle in council policy, options have been considered as to how to deliver a compliant service whereby items deemed as waste can be intercepted or diverted at the point of disposal and directed back to reuse.

-This report requests delegated authority to implement a pilot scheme to deliver a reuse pilot scheme on the Household Recycling Centres in partnership with Refurbs Flintshire.
+This report details a pilot scheme to deliver a reuse project on the Household Recycling Centres in partnership with Refurbs Flintshire.
 This pilot scheme requires grant funding to be delivered so an application has been submitted to the Landfill Disposal Tax Community Scheme for consideration for their nationally significant project fund.